Social Insurance Number (SIN) In Canada: Update in 2025

 SIN Number - Canada Social Insurance Number

-A Social Insurance Number – SIN Number, is a critical piece of identification required for all individuals who want to work or access services in Canada.
-This 9-digit number enables the government to identify you and confirm your eligibility for employment, tax deductions, and benefits.
+A Social Insurance Number (SIN) is a 9-digit number issued by Service Canada, mandatory for all individuals who wish to work or access services in Canada.
+This number stays with a person for life and enables the government to identify and track individuals for employment, tax deductions, and benefits.

 Who Needs a SIN Number in Canada?